220110-Java-React-Enterprise/Team-A-New/README.md

 * Custom ORM for data persistence

 Deadline & Presentation
-* Finalized version of your project was to out team's p1 repository within the training originzation.
+* Finalized version of your project was pushed to out team's p1 repository within the training originzation.
 * we gave a brief (10 minute) presentation of our project.

 To do: